sgibson91/ssi-fellowship/ssi-script.md

 My aims for these conferences would be to:

-- run hands-on workshops using Binder with different languages;
+- run hands-on workshops using Binder with Python, R and Julia;
 - using sprint sessions to facilitate first contributions to Binder, in the spirit of _The Turing Way_ Book Dashes and Collaboration Cafes; and
-- Listen to these communities around their hopes and dreams for Binder and their appetite for contributing.
+- Listen and empower these communities to report or contribute their hopes and dreams for Binder.

 #### Slide 26

 Thank you for listening to my presentation, I'm really excited to be a part of the SSI community.
-If you'd like to see more from me, please check out my GitHub and Twitter profiles, and I hope I've inspired you to try out mybinder.org.
+If you'd like to see more from me, please check out my GitHub and Twitter profiles, and I hope I've inspired you to support mybinder.org.